New York University School of Medicine

 Do E-Cigarettes Lead to Lung Cancer?

-The number of people who use e-cigarettes is rapidly rising, so it is increasingly important to understand whether e-cigarette smoke may lead to lung cancer.
-E-cigarettes contain nicotine, but do not use tobacco leaves, and e-cigarette smoke does not involve burning.
+The number of people who use e-cigarettes is rapidly rising, so it is increasingly important to understand whether e-cigarette aerosol may lead to lung cancer.
+E-cigarettes contain nicotine, and e-cigarette aerosol does not involve burning tobacco leaves.
 As a result, e-cigarettes are promoted as non-carcinogenic.
 As a first step to test the cancer-causing potential of e-cigarette smoke, we measured DNA damage induced by nicotine in human lung cells and the lungs of mice exposed to the e-cigarette smoke.
-We have found that nicotine and e-cigarette smoke induce not only DNA damage but also reduce DNA repair, and enhances the susceptibility to genetic mutation and transformation into tumors.
-We will further test e-cigarette smoke in mouse models and analyze the changes in DNA and the effects on DNA repair.
-Establishing the cancer-causing potential of e-cigarette smoke and understanding its mechanisms will dispel the claim that e-cigarettes are safe and might discourage their use.
+We have found that nicotine and e-cigarette aerosol induce not only DNA damage but also reduce DNA repair, and enhances the susceptibility to genetic mutation and transformation into tumors.
+We will further test e-cigarette aerosol in mouse models and analyze the changes in DNA and the effects on DNA repair.
+Establishing the cancer-causing potential of e-cigarette aerosol and understanding its mechanisms will dispel the claim that e-cigarettes are safe and might discourage their use.